Combinatorial computation of the motivic Poincare series: Abstract

 \section{Abstract}

-We give the explicit algorithm computing the motivic generalization of the Poincare series of the plane curve singularity introduced by A. Campillo, F. Delgado and S. Gusein-Zade.
-It is done in terms of the embedded resolution of the curve.
+We give an explicit algorithm computing the motivic generalization of the Poincar\'e series of a plane curve singularity introduced by A. Campillo, F. Delgado and S. Gusein-Zade.
+It is done in terms of the embedded resolution.
 The result is a rational function depending of the parameter $q$, at $q=1$ it coincides with the Alexander polynomial of the corresponding link.
-For irreducible curves we relate this invariant to the Heegard-Floer knot homologies constructed by P. Ozsvath and Z. Szabo.
+For irreducible curves we relate this invariant to the Heegaard-Floer knot homology constructed by P. Ozsv\'ath and Z. Szab\'o.
 Many explicit examples are considered.